Geminids meteor shower peaks this week under dark skies

 The meteors will reach their frenzy Thursday.
 But Wednesday night should provide a cosmic spectacle as well.

-The moon is waning so that will make for prime viewing anywhere in the world where skies are clear and in spots without light pollution.
+This week’s new moon will make for prime viewing anywhere in the world where skies are clear and in spots without light pollution.

 NASA urged observers to look everywhere in the sky since meteors don’t come from any particular direction.
 Between 60 and 120 meteors are expected every hour at peak time, weather permitting.